-- While the cabbage cooks, mince the garlic and cut the potatoes into small 1/2″ cubes.
-Add to the cabbage and cook for an additional 5 minutes.
-Add the broth, salt, and thyme and bring to a boil, then turn the heat to low and let simmer for 15 minutes, partially covered, until everything is soft.
+- While the cabbage cooks, mince the garlic and cut the potatoes into 1/2-inch cubes.
+Add to the pot and cook for an additional 5 minutes.
+Add the broth, salt, and thyme and bring to a boil, then turn the heat down to low and let simmer for 15 minutes, partially covered, until everything is soft.

-- Add the beans and let simmer until warm, then stir in the butter and a bunch of black pepper freshly ground.
+- Add the beans and let simmer until warm, then stir in the butter and plenty of freshly ground black pepper.
 Taste and add more salt if necessary.
-The broth should be just a tad too salty – when eaten with the cabbage and potatoes it all evens out nicely.
-Serve.
+The broth should be just a tad too salty – when eaten with the cabbage and potatoes, it all evens out nicely.
+Serve hot.